Choosing A Location For Your Rainwater Tank

 • Tank colour – in the past there wasn’t the same range of tanks colours available that there are today.
 Choosing the correct tank colour to match its surrounding environment can go a long way to helping your tank fit in.

-• Tank styles – there exist a range of tank styles including flat and ribbed round tank profiles, “stubby” and thin slimlines, many which add style.
+• Tank styles – there exist a range of tank styles including flat and ribbed round tank profiles, stubby/chubby and thin/skinny slimlines, many which add style.
 You can also buy tanks to place under a deck or underground which would be entirely hidden from view.

 • Tank screens – if you can’t picture your tank fitting in, you can create screens with lattices or wooden slats.
 Grow a vertical garden, some grapes, tomatoes or passionfruit while concealing your tank from view.